tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

 ![Sentic axis](sentic axis Plutchik-wheel.png)

-On each axis lies 2 emotions with 3 sentic levels, see diagram above.

-According to [Sentic computing: 3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) there are 6 emotional states on each axis:
+On each axis lies 2 basic emotions with 3 sentic levels, there are 6 emotional states on each axis:

- 1. *Sensitivity*: rage, anger, annoyance, apprehension, fear, terror.
+ 1. _Sensitivity_: rage, anger, annoyance, apprehension, fear, terror.
- 1. Attention: vigilance, anticipation, interest, distraction, surprise, amazement.
+ 1. _Attention_: vigilance, anticipation, interest, distraction, surprise, amazement.
- 1. Pleasantness: ecstasy, joy, serenity, pensiveness, sadness, grief.
+ 1. _Pleasantness_: ecstasy, joy, serenity, pensiveness, sadness, grief.
- 1. Aptitude: admiration, trust, acceptance, boredom, disgust, loathing.
+ 1. _Aptitude_: admiration, trust, acceptance, boredom, disgust, loathing.

 Emotions on one axis has same nature that determines the way they affect the system.
 According to the way emotions affect the system behaviour sentic axises are grouped in a following way: